Ernesto Miranda

-Biography

 Early life

-Ernesto Arturo Miranda was born in Mesa, Arizona on March 9, 1941.
+Ernesto Arturo Miranda was born in Mesa, Arizona, on March 9, 1941.
 Miranda began getting in trouble when he was in grade school.
-Shortly after his mother died his father remarried.
-Miranda and his father didn't get along very well; he kept his distance from his brothers and stepmother as well.
+Shortly after his mother died, his father remarried.
+Miranda and his father did not get along very well; he kept his distance from his brothers and stepmother as well.
 Miranda's first criminal conviction was during his eighth-grade year.
 The following year, he was convicted of burglary and sentenced to a year in reform school.

 In 1956, about a month after his release from the Arizona State Industrial School for Boys (ASISB), he ran afoul of the law once more and was returned to ASISB.
 Upon his second release from reform school, he relocated to Los Angeles, California.
-Within months of his arrival in LA, Miranda was arrested (but not convicted) on suspicion of armed robbery and for some sex offenses.
+Within months of his arrival in L.A., Miranda was arrested (but not convicted) on suspicion of armed robbery and for some sex offences.
 After two and a half years in custody, the 18-year-old Miranda was extradited back to Arizona.

 He drifted through the southern U.S. for a few months, spending time in jail in Texas for living on the street without money or a place to live, and was arrested in Nashville, Tennessee, for driving a stolen car.
-Miranda was sentenced to a year and a day in the federal prison system because he had driven the stolen vehicle across state lines.
+Miranda was sentenced to one year and a day in the federal prison system because he had driven the stolen vehicle across state lines.
 He spent his sentence in Chillicothe, Ohio, and later in Lompoc, California.

-For the next couple of years, Miranda kept out of jail, working at various jobs, until he became a laborer on the night loading dock for the Phoenix produce company.
+For the next couple of years, Miranda kept out of jail, working at various jobs, until he became a laborer on the night loading dock for the Phoenix Produce Company.
 At that time he started living with Twila Hoffman, a 29-year-old mother of a boy and a girl by another man, from whom she could not afford to obtain a divorce.